1961 Malayan local elections

 Local elections were held in Malaya in 1961.
 They were dominated by the Alliance Party, which won 429 of the 578 seats available, 154 of which were uncontested.

 Results

 Local elections were held in the Federation of Malaya in 1960.

 City council election

 George Town

+Barisan Sosialis won 14 of George Town's seats, with 1 going to the Alliance Party.
+This increased the socialists' majority, having previously held 7 seats, with Alliance holding 3 and independents holding 3.